Springdale looking to hire additional firefighters

 SPRINGDALE, Ark.
-(KNWA) — Springdale is looking to hire a firefighter-EMT and a firefighter-paramedic.
+(KFTA) — Springdale is looking to hire a firefighter-EMT and a firefighter-paramedic.

 Springdale Fire Chief Mike Irwin said there are currently four openings, but it also depends on the outcome of the city’s 2020 budget.